This is one of a number of guidelines designed to support the implementation of the Staff Development Policy

 The Health and Safety Department is responsible for the identification, delivery and recording of attendance of University wide statutory and compliance Health and Safety training as defined by the University Health and Safety Policies and procedures.
 Details of training specific to Health and Safety can be accessed at Health, Safety and Welfare Training

-The Directorate of Estates and Campus Services (DECS) is responsible for the delivery and recording of attendance of statutory and compliance training relating to the specialist roles operating within DECS and of any other University staff who attend such training, e.g. manual handling, security.
+The Directorate of Estates and Campus Services (DECS) is responsible for the delivery and recording of attendance of statutory and compliance training relating to the specialist roles operating within DECS and of any other University staff who attend such training, e.g. food hygiene, manual handling, security.
 Details of training specific to DECS roles can be accessed at Estates and Campus Services Training

 Internal specialists (who are summarised in Appendix 2 [pdf]) are responsible for working in collaboration with the Learning and Development Team (L&D) to: